cchitsiang/awesome-stars/README.md

 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
 - [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
-- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 很简单的用 Rust 打包网页生成很小的桌面 App
+- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 - [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - Event sourcing runtime for wasm
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web